OscarAdserballe/Note-Transcription/README.md

-# Note Transcription: From Handwritten Pages to Digital Insights
+# Note Transcription: Digitising Handwritten Pages Better

 ## Overview
 Note Transcription is a Python tool that converts your handwritten note images into structured digital transcriptions.
 It transcribes individual pages, groups them into topics, and outputs detailed JSON files for easy review.

+The main idea is to provide a simple and efficient way to digitize handwritten notes, making them more accessible and searchable.
+The main innovation is to push it through multiple layers of processing to ensure that "topics" are better understood and transcribed compared to just transcribing raw individual pages where a lot of the context is lost and an LLM is left stranded.

 ## Features
 - **Folder-Based Processing**: Organizes input images by subfolder (e.g. class, project) and mirrors the structure in the output